monicajurs/recidivism-ai-project/README.md

 A ranked bar chart highlighting the top 20 predicted high-risk individuals, saved as CSV and shown within the notebook.

 ### Disclaimer
-This project uses entirely synthetic data and is intended for educational and portfolio demonstration purposes only.
+This project is intended for educational and portfolio demonstration purposes only.